 Take the initiative, be proactive and help us keep our wildlife safe by insulating your transformers and power lines.
 Remember, there is no company or government agency that monitors power lines and transformers or provides the equipment to ensure the safety of wildlife.
 It is up to us to keep our wildlife safe!

-Email firstname.lastname@example.org if you’d like to insulate your transformer.
-Our Stop the Shocks team will help you inspect the location, prepare a quote, provide payment details, order/receive the products and liaise with ICE for installation.
+Send an email to firstname.lastname@example.org if you would like to isolate your transformer.
+Our Stop the Shocks team will help you inspect the location, prepare a quote, provide payment details, order/receive products, and liaise with ICE for installation.

 How Can You Tell if Your Power Lines are Safe?

-Insulated cables will be thick and covered in a black or grey coating.
-If the cable is uninsulated, it will be thinner and grey (see above image).
+Insulated wires are thick and have a black or grey coating.
+If the cable is not insulated it will be thinner and grey (see image above).

-As a general rule, the higher voltage power lines have the larger/taller the “insulators” attaching them to the pole.
-You can see how dangerous the cables are by looking at the insulators.
-A clear indication that there’s an extreme amount of power surging through the cable is a great, big insulator protecting the pole from the cable.
+As a general rule, high-voltage power lines have an “insulator” between the cable and to the pole.
+You can see how dangerous the cables are by looking at the size of the insulator.
+A clear indicator that there is an extreme amount of electricity emerging from the cable is a large insulator protecting the cable from the pole.

-The highest cable(s) on the pole (usually attached to the top) have the most voltage as it is the primary distribution line.
+The highest wires in the pole (normally connected to the top of the post) have the most voltage because it is the main distribution line.
 These cables can be 2,400 volts up to 34,400 volts.

-The cables that sit just underneath the transformer barrel are lower voltage and still deadly if the monkey touches more than one or touches the cable anything that can ground it (tree, pole, transformer).
+The cables that are just below the transformer barrel are of lower voltage and still deadly if the monkey touches more than one cable or also touches something grounded (tree, pole, transformer).

-If there is only one cable below the barrel, it is a single-phase system and this cable DOES NOT need to be insulated.
-Wildlife have to touch at least two uninsulated electrical wires (or one wire and something grounded) to be electrocuted.
+If there is only one cable under the barrel, it is a one-phase system and this cable does NOT need to be insulated.
+Wildlife must touch at least two uninsulated electrical wires (or one wire and something grounded) to be electrocuted.

-If there are three cables below the barrel, it is a 3-phase system.
-You can easily identify which three they are because they are often connected with a bar that keeps them separated.
-Of the three cables, at least two (the bottom two) need to be insulated (the top neutral line does not need to be covered).
+If there are three wires under the barrel, it is a 3 phase system.
+You can easily identify these wires because they are commonly connected to a bar that separates them.
+Of these 3 wires at least two (the bottom two) need insulation (the neutral top line does not need to be covered).